Mirrorball (song): Background and composition

 The singer-songwriter Taylor Swift began work on her eighth studio album, Folklore, during the COVID-19 pandemic in early 2020.
 She recruited Jack Antonoff, who had worked on her three previous studio albums, as a producer on the album.
 Swift wrote and produced four songs with Antonoff, including "Mirrorball".
 On the track, Antonoff served as co-writer, programmer, and engineer (with Laura Sisk), and played instruments including acoustic guitar, drums, electric guitar, and Hammond B-3.
 The track was recorded at Kitty Committee Studio (Swift's home studio) in Beverly Hills, California, and Rough Customer Studio in Brooklyn.
 Serban Ghenea mixed the song at MixStar Studios in Virginia Beach, Virginia.

 "Mirrorball" runs for 3 minutes and 29 seconds.
-It is a dream pop and jangle pop song with a dense reverb.
+It is a dream pop, jangle pop, and indie rock song with a dense reverb.
 Jon Caramanica of The New York Times remarked that the production borderlines shoegaze, and Jason Lipshutz from Billboard deemed it an indie folk track.
 The production incorporates reverbed guitars, a pedal steel, country flavors, breathy vocals, harmonies, and live drums.
 Swift's vocals are highlighted at the forefront, backed by soft, gentle snare strokes in the background.
 Spencer Kornharber of The Atlantic wrote that the song features "warm" and "sparkling" guitar tones yet "snowy" tambourine.
 Mikael Wood from the Los Angeles Times compared the song to the music by such 1990s acts as the Sundays and Sixpence None the Richer for displaying a more feminine side, a counterpart to the album's overarching "beardo indie rock" influence.
 Willman agreed that "Mirrorball" is one of the album's "least folkloric-sounding tracks".

 Whereas much of Folklore explores fictional narratives and departs from Swift's previously well-known autobiographical songwriting, "Mirrorball" is a track that reflects her state of mind during the COVID-19 quarantine.
 She wrote the track after her planned concert tour for Lover was cancelled on the outbreak of the pandemic.
 On it, she channeled her realization of how her fans find "solace on the dance floor", and her struggles with celebrity and how to maintain relevance: "It's a metaphor for celebrity, but it’s also a metaphor for so many people who feel like they have to be different versions of themselves for different people."
 In the lyrics, the narrator sings about how she would do anything to entertain her audience ("All I do is try, try, try I'm still on that trapeze/ I'm still trying everything, to keep you looking at me") and likens herself to a fragile disco ball.
 Critics interpreted the track to be about Swift's self-awareness of her public image, and about female celebrities' efforts to remain relevant at large.